Simplification Services

 How is your website working and looking?
 Your website is important enough to make it a separate line item in your marketing plan.

-Because if your ideal customer, let’s call her Lisa, visits your site and can’t find the answers she needs or can’t read it easily on her cellphone, then your website is hurting, not helping.
+Because if your ideal customer, let’s call her Lisa, visits your site and can’t find the answers she needs or can’t read it easily on her smartphone, then your website is hurting, not helping.

 Lisa doesn’t have much time or patience.
 She’ll leave in 5 seconds or less if she doesn’t find what she needs.
 And you know where she’ll go… to your competitor’s website.